joshuaikechukwuodoh/food-delivery-ui-ts/README.md

 deleted some nonsense I wrote

 Don't even know what to do now 😞 😞

-Now i understand better

-just some random commits